Thursday, December 19, 2024

 Add about 1/3 cup of cold water and mix until smooth.
 Bring to a boil and continue to boil it for about a minute, stirring constantly.
 Don’t worry if it sticks to the sides, it’ll melt back into the cocoa as it heats up.

 This is so easy, we can make it any time we want it.
-Read aloud time is one of our favorite times to enjoy Old Fashioned Cocoa.
+Read aloud time was one of our favorite times to enjoy Old-Fashioned Cocoa.

 1. Yum!
 I can remember growing up we would have nothing but homemade cocoa...My how times change....I think I may just make me some from scratch....have a great day!
 Blessings!